Frequently Asked Questions

 Q When is the next Council meeting?

-A Council meetings are held the second and fourth Monday of every month commencing at 11:00 am and the scond Monday of every month Council/Planning meeting commencing at 11:00 a.m., unless otherwise provided by resolution of Council and unless it is a public or civic holiday..
+A Council meetings are held every other Monday commencing at 10:00 am, with public hearings/meeting commencing at 5:00 pm unless otherwise provided by resolution of Council and unless it is a public or civic holiday..
 Click here for schedule of meetings.

 :: Back to top